Poppy and Mark’s colourful meadow festival wedding with outdoor ceremony, hay bale seating and bridesmaids in yellow maxi skirts

 Samantha / 3 May 2015

 Today we have for you you the wonderful Welsh, country fete inspired wedding of of our Real Bride Lisa and her husband Tim.
-It is bursting with amazing handmade details and would you believe me if I told you that it features the most inspiring fashion that is all made by the mother-of-the-bride?
+It is bursting with amazing handmade details and it features the most inspiring fashion that is all made by the mother-of-the-bride.

-No?!
-Well, the sewing superwoman, not only made Lisa’s stunning beaded dress, but the bridesmaid’s floral dresses, the grooms and groomsmen attire, flat caps and all and then to top it off her own outfit for the big day.
+This sewing supermum not only made Lisa’s stunning beaded wedding dress, but the bridesmaid’s floral dresses, the grooms and groomsmen attire, flat caps and all and then to top it off her own outfit for the big day.
 To say I’m impressed is an understatement!

 Lisa and Tom’s whole big day truly was crafted with love by their family and friends, and it is one thing I truly adore about weddings is not only the love the couple have for one another but the love shared by everyone around them who want to help in anyway they can to create their dream day.